FRAN TAPIA NOMINATED FOR THE HELEN HAYES AWARDS, AS OUTSTANDING SUPPORTING PERFORMER IN A MUSICAL For On Your Feet En Español

 Tapia's nomination for the Helen Hayes Awards 2023 is linked to her hard work, dedication, and talent.
 She is an ambassador for Chilean Musical Theater, and her nomination shows the influence of Latin American artists in the global theater industry.
 Fran is also the first Chilean artist to participate in a Broadway tour and has visited more than 75 cities in the United States in a leading role with more than 117 shows performed.

 The next steps for Fran are to be part of the cast of a new production of In The Heights on late May.
-The show will be playing at the Pennsylvania Shakespeare Festival under the direction of Valeria Cossu.
-Right after this, Fran will return to the National Tour of On Your Feet for July for their summer performances in Maine.
+The show will be playing at the Pennsylvania Shakespeare Festival from June 14th to July 2nd, and will be directed by Valeria Cossu.
+Right after this, Fran will return to the National Tour of On Your Feet for it´s next stop in Ogunquit Playhouse in Maine, from July 20th to August 19th 2023.

 Instagram: @franciscatl